quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-39-1.png)<!-- -->

+This analysis examines whether employees who have remained in their current role for a longer duration are more likely to leave, testing the hypothesis that a prolonged time in the current role increases attrition likelihood.
+The two variables analyzed are years_in_current_role and attrition (Yes or No).
+A Logistic regression test was conducted, yielding a p-value less than 0.05, indicating a statistically significant association between years in the current role and attrition.
+However, a bar chart visualizing attrition rates across various lengths of time in the current role does not display a clear pattern or trend supporting this association.

+**Conclusion:** The Logistic regression analysis suggests a statistically significant association between years in the current role and attrition.
+However, this finding is not supported by the bar chart, which shows no distinct relationship between length of time in the current role and attrition rates.
+This discrepancy indicates that while a statistically significant association exists, it is not consistently observed across all visualized data points.

 #### H11.
 People who feel less involved with the job tend to leave more. **<span style="color: green;">TRUE</span>**

 ``` r